Oscarandio/Luxury-fashion-accesories-store/README.md

 - Fix a problem with the hover in the banners in the SCSS archive.
 - Make the footer responsive too.
 - Add some more content to the store.
+- Add more testimonials with another slider.
+- Re-design the menu.

 ![Thumbnail](https://raw.githubusercontent.com/Oscarandio/Luxury-fashion-accesories-store/main/images/desktop.jpg)